lene99/E057-trial/README.md

 ## How to install the project

-You need to first have Unity in your workspace.
+1. You need to first have Unity in your workspace.
 Download Unity through [here](https://www.unity3d.com/get-unity/download).
-Once downloaded, create a new 2D project, and name it anything you want.
+2. Once downloaded, create a new 2D project.
+3. Download the Unity package and import it into the project.
+4. Export the project
+5. Run the game, and play!